biroistv/abnd-inventory-app-stage1/README.md

 # Inventory App Stage-1

-This android application is a simple database manager app without any use interface.
+This android application is a simple database manager app without any user interface.
 The application is part of the "**Udacity Android Basic Nanodegre** - _(v3)Inventory App, Stage 1_" project.

 ## How to use